-- Consider whether the court's reasoning is logical, internally consistent, and whether whatthe court did corresponds to what the court said. - Identify facts (things which occurred) or nonfacts (things which did not occur) that are orshould be critical to the outcome, but which the court did not discuss. - If the decision is one of several in your materials on a particular issue, determine whetherit follows the rules other cases established.
+- Consider whether the court's reasoning is logical, internally consistent, and whether what the court did corresponds to what the court said. - Identify facts (things which occurred) or non-facts (things which did not occur) that are or should be critical to the outcome, but which the court did not discuss. - If the decision is one of several in your materials on a particular issue, determine whether it follows the rules other cases established.
 Or, does it extend them?
 Limit them?
 Reverse them?
-Disregard them? - Ask yourself if there are useful analogies to other legal issues or doctrines you havestudied, and if so, whether this decision is consistent or inconsistent with them. - Identify analytical points policy, principle, or precedent that the court overlooked andwhich might support a contrary result. - Ask whether the decision is fair, whether it is practical, and whether some alternative approach might not have been better.
+Disregard them? - Ask yourself if there are useful analogies to other legal issues or doctrines you have studied, and if so, whether this decision is consistent or inconsistent with them. - Identify analytical points policy, principle, or precedent that the court overlooked and which might support a contrary result. - Ask whether the decision is fair, whether it is practical, and whether some alternative approach might not have been better.
 Are there issues that the decision implicitly raises but does not answer?
 Have social or economic circumstances significantly changed since the court issued its decision, such that the decision should no longer be followed?
 If I were appealing this decision to a higher a court, what arguments would I make?

+4 Many beginning law students are reluctant to evaluate courts' decisions because criticism seems presumptuous and disrespectful.
+Usually, however, this reluctance quickly evaporates after exposure to professors' criticism of opinions.
+Remember that most of the cases you will be reading probably presented close questions or introduced novel legal theories, which is why they were included in the casebook.
 Moreover, some of these theories later were abandoned or ignored.
 Ask yourself how you would have reacted to the court's decision if you were the losing party.
 Also ask yourself how the decision will affect future litigants.
 Will they be better able to vindicate their legal rights?
 Is society better off because of the court's decision?
 Remember too that law, unlike some other disciplines, contains few absolute rules or "right" answers.
 The skill you acquire in evaluating courts' decisions is essentially the same skill you will use in making persuasive arguments, an ability that will serve you well in law school and in practice.